 - Pour the batter into the pan and bake 45-50 minutes or until a toothpick inserted in the center comes out clean.
 There may be cracks on top, but they will be covered up with frosting.
 Cool completely.

-- In a large mixing bowl, beat together the butter, sugar, and salt until creamy.
+- For the frosting: In a large mixing bowl, beat together the butter, sugar, and salt until creamy.
 Add the juice and zest.
 Beat another 2-3 minutes or until light and fluffy.
 Spread onto cooled cake then top with sprinkles.

 Source: Adapted from King Arthur Flour